silentrald/node-express-hbs-mongo-Tutorial/README.md

   console.log(`Listening to port: ${PORT}`);
 });
 ```

-So when we try to access _localhost:5000/_, it will give us a `Hello World` string.
+When we try to access _localhost:5000/_, it will give us a `Hello World` string.
 We haven't changed any logic or added another route yet, so let's try adding another URL path like _/sample_.
 To do that, we have to add to the _route_ and _ctrl_ files.
 The files should look like this:

 /ctrl/index.js